FaisalHammad1999/futureproofwiki/Testing-React:-Jest-and-React-Testing-Library.md

 Don't worry if you're not sure what these are for yet - all will be revealed below!

 ### test script
 We want to make sure that this setup file is run each time we run our tests.
-CRA will do this for us is the file is at the top level of the `src` folder but if you want to store it elsewhere or if you are not using CRA, you can add the location using a flag on your test script: \
+CRA will do this for us in the file is at the top level of the `src` folder but if you want to store it elsewhere or if you are not using CRA, you can add the location using a flag on your test script: \
 **In CRA**
 ```js
 // in package.json "scripts"